DataWithMowa/E2E_Python_Analysis/README.md

 ## Project Objective:
 <details>
   <summary>Click to expand</summary>
- <br>This project focuses on assessing the accuracy of fees charged by courier companies for the delivery of goods in E2E transactions.
+ <br>This project focuses on assessing the accuracy of fees charged by courier companies for the delivery of goods in Enterprise to Enterprise transactions.
 The goal is to ensure that companies are billed appropriately for the services provided by courier companies.
 </details>

 ## Data Overview: